Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 Once you are satisfied that the LED is blinking as it should be, you're ready to proceed to the [more exciting projects and examples][Modules_URL] in this repo!

+If you're ready to start developing using your own source code, some blank template files can be found [here][Templates_URL].

 # Further Reading

 ## GNU Make Utility